Basavaraj Bommai

+In July 2022, Bommai became only the second person from BJP to complete one year as chief minister of the state.
+During his tenure he was called the "Common Man − CM" by the media and his followers.
 Bommai is the son of the former Chief Minister of Karnataka and Union Minister of Human Resource Development, S. R. Bommai, who is widely remembered as the champion for the landmark judgment of the Supreme Court of India, S. R. Bommai v.
 Union of India, considered one of the most quoted verdicts in the country's political history.
-Basavaraj Bommai and his father are only the second father and son duo after H. D. Devegowda and H. D. Kumaraswamy to become the Chief Ministers of Karnataka.
+Basavaraj Bommai and his father are the second father and son duo after H. D. Devegowda and H. D. Kumaraswamy to become the Chief Ministers of Karnataka, a testament to prevalent nepotism in politics.
+In March 2024, he was announced as the BJP candidate for the Haveri Lok Sabha constituency in the 2024 General Elections.

 Personal life

 Bommai was born on 28 January 1960 to former Chief Minister S. R. Bommai and his wife Gangamma Bommai in Hubli, Mysore State (present-day Karnataka).
 Bommai is a Mechanical Engineering graduate from KLE Technological University, and started his career with Tata Motors in Pune.
 He is also an agriculturist and industrialist by profession.
 He is married to Chennamma and has two children.
 He belongs to Sadar Lingayat community.